June Baker Trust Grants

 Grants for Conservators

-Our long-standing permanent programme awarding grants of around £300 each to help conservators at all career stages to attend conferences, workshops and short courses, take study tours, improve workshops and purchase tools, books and materials.
+Our long-standing permanent programme awards grants of around £300 each to help conservators at all career stages to attend conferences, workshops and short courses, take study tours, improve workshops and purchase tools, books and materials.
+To be eligible you have to be a conservator and able to demonstrate a connection to Scotland through work, birth, living, education or other means.

 Deadline: 31st May each year.